rahil627/my-programming-stuff/langs/programming-languages.md

     - **Scheme**
       - a minimal dialect
         - the core seems to be rigorously thought out and is now a standard used as a base for newer dialects
-        - beyond the core, there arre similarly rigoriously thought out extensions to the lang
+        - beyond the core, there are similarly rigoriously thought out extensions to the lang
       - this sounds more in tune with the spirit of Lisp, whereas other newer dialects just add more syntax/keywords, when the point is to be simple
      - Clojure
        - Rob said it "adds syntax" and that "it should be burned with fire"
        - uses JVM
-     - **Racket**
+     - Racket
        - a contemporary one based off of one of the Scheme standards, full of contemporary features
        - more like a whole tool-set, used to create your own langauge!
 Now this is the spirit!
          - "The language platform provides a self-hosted IDE named DrRacket, a continuation-based web server, a graphical user interface, and other tools.
 As a viable scripting tool with libraries like common scripting languages, it can be used for scripting the Unix shell.
 It can parse command line arguments and execute external tools."